2023 NCAA Tournament Bracket Based Using KenPom Ratings

 TJ Inman

-The 2022-2023 college basketball season is underway.
+The 2022-2023 college basketball season is nearing the midway point, and conference play has begun.
 Conference races are important, and polls are fun, but everything about the college basketball season points to the NCAA Tournament.
-While the Selection Committee will not pick the bracket until the middle of March, teams are already beginning to position themselves for selection.
+While the Selection Committee will not pick the bracket until the middle of March, teams are already beginning to position themselves for selection or, in some cases, playing themselves into a hole.

 One of the best-advanced analytics tools to determine the quality of a team was created by statistician Ken Pomeroy.
 His “KenPom” rankings use several factors to develop an overall adjusted efficiency metric, and teams are placed into order from 1-363.